susan-z/susan-z.github.io/_posts/2015-01-01-programming.md

 author: szhao
 externalLink: false
 ---
 Fundamentals of computer programming in Java, with emphasis on applications in science and engineering.
-Through taking this course, I learned about the broader field of computer science and algorithmic thinking, the fundamental approach that computer scientists take to solving problems.</p>
+Through taking this course, I learned about the broader field of computer science and algorithmic thinking, the fundamental approach that computer scientists take to solving problems.

 ### Individual Project
 (See additional projects listed below)